microsoft/Federal-Business-Applications/demos/transcript-demo-power+azure/developer-guide.md

 [^Top](#contents)
 ### 02 - Azure - When Audio File Created in Blob Storage - Create Transcript
 Master flow that is triggered when a file is uploaded to the Azure Blob storage container.
-Then it transcribes the audio file (via Azure Speech Services) and then loads that transcript into Dataverse and optionally, removes the source audio from the SP list
+Then it transcribes the audio file (via Azure Speech Services) and then loads that transcript into Dataverse and optionally, removes the source audio from the SP list.

+For more on the Azure Batch Speech to Text transcription click [here]([url](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/batch-transcription)):
 ![image](https://github.com/microsoft/Federal-Business-Applications/assets/12347531/0e732828-5de0-40e1-80d5-3a6190dda29e)

 Here's breakdown of each action: